jxwenger/Gin/README.md

-# A text based version of the card game gin. (in progress)
+# A text based version of the card game gin.